jessietignor/mouse-RNA-seq/README.md

 # Repeat for all samples
 ```
-`-p` specifies the number of CPUS threads to use.
+Flags:
+- `-p`: Number of threads
+- `-x`: Index path
+- `-1/-2`: Paired-end reads
+- `-S`: Output SAM file

 I used 15 CPU threads because I have 16 CPUS and left one available for system processes.
 The alignment process is much faster when distributed across multiple cores.

 ### 5. Convert and Sort BAM Files
 After alignment, convert **SAM** files to **BAM** format, sort them, and create index files using `SAMtools`: